tasket/Qubes-VM-hardening/README.md

    * Currently the service cannot seamlessly handle 'first boot' when the private volume must be initialized.
 If you enabled the service on a VM before its first startup, on first start the shell will display a notice telling you to restart the VM.
 Subsequent starts will proceed normally.

 ## Releases
-   - v0.9.0  Add tags and rc files, protect more home scripts, support home quarrantine
+   - v0.9.0  Add tags and rc files, protect more home scripts, reinitialize home
    - v0.8.5  Fix template detection, /etc/default/vms erasure
    - v0.8.4  Add protection to /home/user/.config/systemd
    - v0.8.3  Fix for install script copying to /etc/default/vms